 Later on, I grabbed some coffee and spoke to David Arbetter (owner of Miami landmark Arbetter Hot Dogs).
 After having an almost half-hour conversation about coney dogs in the parking lot of a Starbucks, I not only skipped out on coffee but drove out to Fort Wayne’s Famous Coney Island.

 I don’t show up to eat at a restaurant 30 minutes to closing time.
 I’m the guy who shows up 30 minutes before the spot opens and waits in my car so I can be the first customer.

 I opened the door, and to my surprise, it was packed.
 It was a Sunday and a good 45 minutes before closing time, not my usual eating modus operandi.
-I found a table near the back by what I thought was the kitchen door and which oddly also doubles as a backdoor entrance to the place.
+I found a table near the back of the restaurant by what I thought was the kitchen door, which oddly also doubles as a backdoor entrance to the place.

 My ice-cold 8 oz Coke arrives first, and I try my hardest not to have any so I can enjoy it with my food.
 While waiting, I notice that not only does the staff work like a well-oiled machine but that they still make the time to be friendly with everyone.
 It was nice to see that.

 I don’t want to undermine the cheeseburger’s tastiness, but it was no match for the coney dog.
 I’m thinking about it right now and wishing I could find a real deal coney somewhere in South Florida.
 Well, until that day comes, I’ll have to continue to daydream about this one.

 P.S.: I called David Arbetter a second time.
 He loves to eat hot dogs on his travels, so I wanted him to know that he needed to add Fort Wayne’s Famous Coney Island to his Hot Dog Bucket List.